From research

 ERC Consolidator Grant for Eva Viehmann

-Professor Eva Viehmann has been awarded a Consolidator Grant from the European Research Council (ERC).
+Professor Eva Viehmann, at the time Technical University of Munich, receives a Consolidator Grant from the European Research Council (ERC).
 The mathematician, who conducts research at the Cluster of Excellence Mathematics Münster, is focusing on "Newton Strata - Geometry and Representations."
 For her ERC project, which starts in June, she will receive approximately 1.2 million euros over the next five years.